-Anterior cruciate ligament injury is very common injury of the knee.
-It may occur in isolation or along with other soft tissue or bony injury of knee.
+Anterior cruciate ligament injury is a very common injury of the knee.
+It may occur in isolation or along with other soft tissue or bony injury of the knee.

 Anterior cruciate ligament injury or ACL injury most commonly results from a low velocity, noncontact deceleration injuries or pivoting injuries and contact injuries with a rotational component.

 50% of the injured ACLs also have meniscal tears.

 The incidence of ACL injury is higher in people who participate in high-risk sports such as basketball, football, skiing, and soccer.

 The anterior cruciate ligament provides stability in running, cutting and kicking.

 Knees which are deficient in anterior cruciate ligament are associated with chondral injuries, complex unrepairable meniscal tears.

 Anterior cruciate ligament injury is common in young persons.
 Age of getting an ACL injury is younger in females than males [female athletes are generally younger].